jason5ng32/macOS-Screen-Saver-as-Chrome-New-Tab/DEVELOPMENT.md

 - Keep code comments and frontmatter fields in English; prose in PR descriptions can be either language.
 - Match the existing commit message style in `git log` — short imperative subject + a body when context helps reviewers (`why` more than `what`).
-- For multi-step changes, run `npm run build` at least once before pushing.
+- For multi-step changes, run `pnpm run build` at least once before pushing.

 ## License